Pausetive Logo

 These centers will shift the agenda from:

-- Traditional counselling to → proactive mental health coaching
+Traditional counselling Proactive mental health coaching

-- Post-trauma recovery to → mental fitness that prevents trauma
+Post-trauma recovery Mental fitness that prevents trauma

 In the current mental health landscape, interventions primarily begin only after issues have escalated—through therapy, counselling, or crisis management.
 While these are essential, they are inherently reactive—similar to locking the stable door after the horse has bolted.